39th AGHS National Conference – Gardens in Times of Peace and Conflict

 AGHS’s Southern Highlands branch is hosting the 39th annual national conference of the Australian Garden History Society.
 Its theme is Gardens in Times of Peace and Conflict.

 The conference will be held on Friday 26 to Sunday 28 October 2018 in the Southern Highlands of New South Wales, with an optional day of activities on Monday 29 October 2018 and a pre-conference symposium on Thursday 25 October.
+The Conference program is now finalised.

 Bookings now open!
 Book online at Trybooking.